When Pro JYM was released in 2015 it quickly became the world’s #1 selling whey protein powder.

 Pro JYM Review: The Good & The Bad

-I hope the craziness above made for some entertaining reading (it took me f**king ages).
+I hope the craziness above made for some entertaining reading.
+It took me f**king ages.

-A serving of Pro JYM provides us with:
+Well, a serving of Pro JYM provides us with:

 - 24g protein